[?] Subscribe To This Site

 If this happens, large parts of London will be flooded, including parts of the metro system, railway stations, hospitals, thousands of homes and historic areas including both the Parliament at Westminster Palace and the Tower of London.

 A flood would have an immediate impact for the 125 million people living in low-lying parts of London.
 About 340,000 residential and commercial properties may be affected.
-Just one flood to take over the current Thames Barrier will make inroads into the British economy of an estimated £30 billion.

-Researches and Studies!
+The Thames Researches and Studies

 Something interesting is happening here, not only about the Thames, but about Britain and the world!